Dr. Dolittle (1998 film): Puppeteers

-Music

 Soundtrack

 The soundtrack was released on June 16, 1998, through Atlantic Records and consisted of a blend of hip-hop and contemporary R&B. The soundtrack was a huge success, peaking at 4 on both the Billboard 200 and the Top R&B/Hip-Hop Albums and was certified 2× Multi-Platinum on October 20 the same year.
 AllMusic rated the soundtrack four stars out of five.

 The soundtrack's only charting single, "Are You That Somebody?" by Aaliyah, also found success, making it to 21 on the Billboard Hot 100 and received a nomination for Best Female R&B Vocal Performance at the 41st Annual Grammy Awards.

 Information taken from Dr. Dolittle: The Album liner notes: